fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

 1. Log in to the Sentry management console.
 2. In the left navigation bar, find **Settings => Custom Integrations**.
 3. Click Create New Integration and select **Internal Integration** .
-4. On the edit page, **fill in "FlashDuty" at Name, and copy the integrated push address to WebhookURL**.
+4. On the edit page, **enter FlashDuty in the Name field, and copy the integration's push address into the WebhookURL field**.
-5. Enable **Alert Rule Action** and configure it as follows:
+5. Enable **Alert Rule Action** and refer to the following configuration:

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/Sentry/1.avif" />